Will I need planning permission for an extension?

 Founded and trusted since 1971, EYG is one of the UK’s most-established home improvement specialists and can provide a wide range of flexible funding options.

-    Arrange for your single storey extension to be built today, and you won't pay a penny – not even a deposit!
+Arrange for your single-story extension to be built today, and you won't pay a penny – not even a deposit!

 If you want to provide funding for the project, we’re happy for you to do just that.
-But if you prefer to keep your hard-earned money in the bank, why not take advantage of our buy now, pay nothing for 12 months option?
-Or you can use our flexi-loan to help spread the cost and pay in affordable monthly instalments.
+But if you prefer to keep your hard-earned money in the bank, why not take advantage of the buy now, pay nothing for 12 months option?
+Or you can use the flexi-loan to help spread the cost and pay in affordable monthly installments.

 Be inspired, add value to your home and get in touch today!

 10-year warranty on all extensions - invest with no worries!

 At EYG, every product in our portfolio comes with a ten-year warranty – so you can invest in a new home extension with complete peace of mind.
 If you do have any issues, we’ll repair or replace the problem promptly.
 No arguments.
 No fuss.